ckasarda/MorseCodeProject/README.md

 *Full Code*
 -> MorseTable.txt
-          -> used by programm to perform encode and decode of messages
+          -> used by program to perform encode and decode of messages

 *English2Morse*
 -> build code table: shows equivalent dot-dash string for each letter